 As a general rule of thumb, your interviewers will be more and more senior as you progress through the different rounds.
 Your last interview will generally be with a Senior Managing Director (equivalent to Senior Partner) who will make a final decision on whether the firm should give you an offer or not.

-During each round you can expect one to three 1-hour interviews which are usually a mix of fit / behavioural questions (e.g. Why consulting?) as well as case interview questions.
-In addition, Accenture has also developed a special interview called the Potentia Interview which you will come across if you are applying for a strategy role.
+During each round you can expect between one and three interviews which are usually a mix of fit / behavioural questions (e.g. Why consulting?) as well as case interview questions.

-If you are applying for Accenture Strategy one of your interviews will be a 1-hour assessment called the Potentia Interview.
+If you are applying for Accenture Strategy, one of your interviews will be a 1-hour assessment called the Potentia Interview.
+We'll go into more detail on that in section 4 below.

-In the Potentia Interview you will be given a short paragraph of text about a broad business topic (e.g. how to manage intellectual property in the age of the Internet).
+As we mentioned above, if you're an Accenture Strategy candidate, you'll face a 1-hour "Potentia" interview.
+You will be given a short paragraph of text about a broad business topic (e.g. how to manage intellectual property in the age of Chat GPT).
 You will then have 5 minutes to analyse the text and the question it raises.

 Instead, we suggest that you use the following two-step approach to impress your interviewer: